 OK now it’s time to blame the software!
 Woohoo!

-If you have made it this far and the problem you are having still persists then here’s what we know.
+If you have made it this far and the video editing problems you are having still persists then here’s what we know.

 It is most likely not a lack of resources, it is most likely not the computer itself, it is most likely not any of the video, or audio assets you are trying to work with so it is now most likely a problem with the software… almost!